Using a ring sling is super easy and super fast, but you need some practice and a little bit of patience to get it right😊

 3. Carefully slide the baby into the sling from the top.
 The lower rail should go under the baby’s bottom and support your baby’s knee pits.
 Support the baby’s bottom with one hand while tightening the sling with the other.
 Tighten the sling by pulling the top rail in the direction on the fabric (horizontal), then pull the mid rail in the direction on the fabric (diagonal) and then pull the lower rail in the direction of the fabric (vertical).

-Repeat until your baby’s back is completely supported by the fabric and have the shape of a ‘C’.
+Repeat until your baby’s back is completely supported by the fabric and has the shape of a ‘C’.
 The baby’s bottom should always be lower than the knees to make an ergonomically correct babywearing position.
 Spread the sling on your shoulder to give yourself maximum support.
 You’re good to go!

 WARNING: The fabric must never cover your baby’s face.
 Airways should always be free.
 The baby’s head should be close enough to kiss.
 Keep the baby’s chin up.
 Monitor the baby all the time.